 An intravenous pyelogram is an imaging test used to look at the kidneys and ureters.
 The ureters are the narrow tubes that carry urine from the kidneys to the bladder.

-A biopsy is done to remove tissue or cells from the body to exam under a microscope.
+A biopsy is done to remove tissue or cells from the body for exam under a microscope.
 The tissue sample is removed with a needle to check for cancer or other abnormal cells.
 It also helps check how well the kidney is working.

 A kidney scan is a specialized radiology procedure used to assess the function and structure of the kidneys, as well as the perfusion (blood flow) to the kidney tissue.